Learned-Database Systems Security: A Framework

 \subsection{Identifying attacks}

-Our observation about the root causes of security risks in learned systems will be the starting point for a methodology for identifying attacks on learned systems.
-The methodology is illustrated in Figure~\ref{fig:methodology}, and we describe it next.
-In Section~\ref{sec:survey}, we will apply it to various types of learned systems.
+Our observation about the root causes of security risks in learned systems will be the starting point for a methodology for identifying attacks on learned components in database systems.
+The methodology is illustrated in Figure~\ref{fig:methodology}, and described next.